-It is noted for its technical background.
+It is not easy to build a music app in a really short time.
+But it is possible.
 The Topline native iOS app and its version in Flutter early alpha was developed in just 10 weeks.
+However, this does not compromise the quality of the app, which is noted for its technical background.
 It overcame audio latency issues on Android.
 For the pioneering use of Flutter framework, the app was featured on Google I/O 2018 and Flutter Live 2018.
 It was also showcased by Google in their Flutter Developer Stories and announced as a winner of the UK App Awards 2018 in two categories.

 Build your mobile application for business leverage!